jjangga0214/koa-helloworld/README.md

 cp .env.example .env
 ```

 Run the server.
-There is no command dedicated to dev stage (e.g. `yarn dev`).
-Both production and development stage use the same command.
+There is no command dedicated to local development environment (e.g. `yarn dev`).
+Both production and development use the same command.

 ```bash
 yarn start